SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Risk Threat Model Classification

 \subsection{Sensor Layer}

-Similar to the previous layer, nearly all attacks presented on the sensor layer have their entry point in the physical world, except for~\cite{oyama_adversarial_2024}, which targets the interconnection between the sensor layer and the data preparation layer.
+Similar to the previous layer, nearly all attacks on the sensor layer have their entry point in the physical world, except for~\cite{oyama_adversarial_2024}, which targets the interconnection between the sensor layer and the data preparation layer.
+Additionally, the risk levels are also distributed from low (\ApplyGradient{1}) to high (\ApplyGradient{5}).
+In contrast to the physical world, attacks with a very low feasibility (\VeryLowFeasibility{})~\cite{ji_poltergeist_2021, long_side_2023, oyama_adversarial_2024} require different knowledge but unite in a small window of opportunity (<~0.1m).
+In general, more attacks require bespoke or even multiple bespoke~\cite{oyama_adversarial_2024} equipment compared to attacks in the physical world.
+The variation in the required knowledge and expertise results in very low (\VeryLowFeasibility{}) to high (\HighFeasibility{}) feasibility.
+A total of six attacks show only a moderate impact (\impact{2}) but still range up to risk level \ApplyGradient{3}.